martinjrrr/Linux.dots/README.md

 _____________________________________________________________________________________

-# Ublock Origin
+# uBlock Origin

-Ublock Origin is a must have for any Browser and should be installed on each Browser you use
+uBlock Origin is a must have for any Browser and should be installed on each Browser you use

 https://ublockorigin.com/
 _____________________________________________________________________________________

-# Youtube Shorts Filter List for Ublock Origin
+# Youtube Shorts Filter List for uBlock Origin

-Add the following text via. copy and paste to your Ublock Origin filter list to get rid of pesky Youtube Shorts
+Add the following text via. copy and paste to your uBlock Origin filter list to get rid of pesky Youtube Shorts

     !
 Title: Hide YouTube Shorts
     !
 Description: Hide all traces of YouTube shorts videos on YouTube